Best Things To See and Do in Buffalo National River

 Wildlife Watching

 Fall is one of the best times to see the elk herds in the Upper District near Boxley and Ponca, AR.
-Visitors may even see them near the Erbie Campground in the fields.
+Visitors may even see them near the Erbie Campground (link to our YouTube video) in the fields.

 Where To Stay in Buffalo National River

-There are quite a few areas to stay in while exploring the park.
-Below are some of our favorites, along with some popular ones.
+There are quite a few areas to stay while exploring the park.
+Below are some of our favorites, along with other popular places.

 In the Lower District, Buffalo Point Campground is tent and RV-friendly.
-Buffalo Point also has water and electric hookups with multiple bathhouses, flush toilets, and hot showers.
+It has water and electric hookups, multiple bathhouses, flush toilets, and hot showers.

 Cabins